senko/dj-skeletor/README.md

 DJ Skeletor is a skeleton Django project handy for bootstrapping new empty projects.

-The repository contains an empty, relocatable Django project with South and Django Debug Toolbar apps set, and with provisions for test and production settings.
+The repository contains an empty, relocatable Django project with South, Django Debug Toolbar and Sentry apps set, and with provisions for test and production settings.